Asunción: Early history

 In 1542 natives destroyed Buenos Aires, and the Spaniards there fled to Asunción.
-Thus the city became the center of a large Spanish colonial province comprising part of Brazil, present-day Paraguay and northeastern Argentina: the giant Province of the Indies.
+Thus the city became the center of a large Spanish colonial province comprising part of Brazil, present-day Paraguay and northeastern Argentina.
 In 1603 Asunción was the seat of the First Synod of Asunción, which set guidelines for the evangelization of the natives in their lingua franca, Guaraní.

 In 1731 an uprising under José de Antequera y Castro was one of the first rebellions against Spanish colonial rule.
 The uprising failed, but it was the first sign of the independent spirit that was growing among the criollos, mestizos and natives of Paraguay.
 The event influenced the independence of Paraguay, which subsequently materialized in 1811.
 The secret meetings between the independence leaders to plan an ambush against the Spanish Governor in Paraguay (Bernardo de Velasco) took place at the home of Juana María de Lara, in downtown Asunción.
-On the night of May 14 and May 15, 1811, the rebels succeeded and forced governor Velasco to surrender.
+On the night of 14 and 15 May 1811, the rebels succeeded and forced governor Velasco to surrender.
 Today, Lara's former home, known as Casa de la Independencia (House of the Independence), operates as a museum and historical building.

+Post-independence period

 After Paraguay became independent, significant change occurred in Asunción.
 Under the rule of Gaspar Rodríguez de Francia (in office 1813–1840) roads were built throughout the city and the streets were named.
 However, during the presidency of Carlos Antonio López (President 1844–1862) Asunción (and Paraguay) saw further progress as the new president implemented new economic policies.
 More than 400 schools, metallurgic factories and the first railroad service in South America were built during the López presidency.
-After López died (1862), his son Francisco Solano López became the new president and led the country through the disastrous Paraguayan War that lasted for five years (1864–1870).
+After López died in 1862, his son Francisco Solano López became the new president and led the country through the disastrous Paraguayan War that lasted for five years (1864–1870).
 On 1 January 1869, the capital city Asunción fell to Brazilian forces led by Gen. João de Souza da Fonseca Costa.
 After the end of the armed conflict, Brazilian troops occupied Asunción until 1876.

 Many historians have claimed that this war provoked a steady downfall of the city and country, since it massacred two-thirds of the country's population.
 Progress slowed down greatly afterwards, and the economy stagnated.

 After the Paraguayan War, Asunción began a slow attempt at recovery.
 Towards the end of the 19th century and during the early years of the 20th century, a flow of immigrants from Europe and the Ottoman Empire came to the city.
 This led to a change in the appearance of the city as many new buildings were built and Asunción went through an era more prosperous than any since the war.

-A tramway in Asunción opened in 1871, initially using horse-drawn trams and steam-powered trams but with electric trams being introduced in 1913.
+A tramway in Asunción opened in 1871, initially using horse-drawn trams and steam-powered trams, with electric trams being introduced in 1913.
 The last tram service was discontinued around 1995, followed by formal closure in November 1997.